membraneframework/membrane_core/README.md

 The best place to learn Membrane is the [membrane.stream/learn](membrane.stream/learn) website and the [membrane_demo](github.com/membraneframework/membrane_demo) repository.
 Try them out, then hack something exciting!

-## Usage

-Membrane API is mostly based on media processing pipelines.
-To create one, create an Elixir project, script or livebook and add some plugins to dependencies.
-Plugins provide elements that you can use in your pipeline, as demonstrated in the 'Quick start' section above.
+## Structure of the framework

+The most basic media processing entities of Membrane are `Element`s.
+An element might be able, for example, to mux incoming audio and video streams into MP4, or play raw audio using your sound card.
+You can create elements yourself, or choose from the ones provided by the framework.

+Elements can be organized into a pipeline - a sequence of linked elements that perform a specific task.
+For example, a pipeline might receive an incoming RTSP stream from a webcam and convert it to an HLS stream, or act as a selective forwarding unit (SFU) to implement your own videoconferencing room.
+The [Quick start](#quick-start) section above shows how to create a simple pipeline.

+### Membrane packages

+To embrace modularity, Membrane is delivered to you in multiple packages, including plugins, formats, core and standalone libraries.
+The complete list of all the Membrane packages maintained by the Membrane team is available [here](https://github.com/membraneframework/membrane_core/Membrane-packages).

 **Plugins**

+Plugins provide elements that you can use in your pipeline.
 Each plugin lives in a `membrane_X_plugin` repository, where X can be a protocol, codec, container or functionality, for example [mebrane_opus_plugin](github.com/membraneframework/membrane_opus_plugin).
 Plugins wrapping a tool or library are named `membrane_X_LIBRARYNAME_plugin` or just `membrane_LIBRARYNAME_plugin`, like [membrane_mp3_mad_plugin](github.com/membraneframework/membrane_mp3_mad_plugin).
 Plugins are published on [hex.pm](hex.pm), for example [hex.pm/packages/membrane_opus_plugin](hex.pm/pakcages/membrane_opus_plugin) and docs are at [hexdocs](hexdocs.pm), like [hexdocs.pm/membrane_opus_plugin](hexdocs.pm/membrane_opus_plugin).
 Some plugins require native libraries installed in your OS.
 Those requirements, along with usage examples are outlined in each plugin's readme.

 **Formats**